baddae/ArcGIS-Pro-MCE-script-tool/README.md

 The multi-criteria evaluation script tool is designed to facilitate spatial analysis by combining multiple raster datasets, each representing a different criterion.
 The tool applies user-defined weights to each raster and computes a weighted sum to produce an output raster that reflects the combined importance of the input criteria.

+## Example
+Suppose you have three raster layers representing different criteria for urban planning (e.g., proximity to roads, slope, and land use).
+You can use this tool to combine these criteria by assigning weights based on their importance (e.g., 0.4 for proximity to roads, 0.3 for slope, and 0.3 for land use).
+The tool will compute the weighted sum of these rasters and produce a final output raster that can be used for decision making.

 ## Features

 - Accepts multiple raster layers as input.